The scores of teens leaving the Friday session at Skateworks… (Colby Ware // Photo for the…)

 The rink has been sued at least 10 times.
 Five of those suits resulted in judgments against the rink's owners, four are pending, and one was dismissed.

-One of the pending suits was filed last summer in Baltimore County Circuit Court on behalf of Travis A. Baxter, 26, who was hit by gunfire and injured on Feb.
-20, 2009, outside the skating facility.
-Baxter contends that Skateworks had inadequate security and a history of police calls.
-He is seeking $10 million.
+One of the pending suits was filed last summer in Baltimore County Circuit Court on behalf of Travis A. Baxter, 26, who was hit by gunfire outside the rink in February 2009.
+Baxter contends that Skateworks had inadequate security and a history of police calls; he is seeking $10 million.

-On Tuesday, Baxter's attorney, Mark A. Epstein, said that he had received no response to his lawsuit from Skateworks' lawyers and that he intends to file for a default judgment as a result.
+Baxter's attorney said this week that he had received no response to his lawsuit from Skateworks' lawyers and that he intends to file for a default judgment as a result.

-"They had every chance to respond," Epstein said.
+"They had every chance to respond," attorney Mark A. Epstein said.